 If you’re wondering about the security of near field communications, that’s understandable.
 Maintaining the trust of your customers depends on providing safe transmission for their payments and any data related to payment transactions.

 The security of near field communication technology starts with “near”—NFC signals only transmit data centimeters from the NFC device, like a payment terminal.
 Unlike wireless internet technology, near field communication signals can’t be hacked from across town, across the street or even across the room.

 Security protections afforded by smartphones make NFC payments even more secure.
 In addition to the protections from tokenization of private and personally-identifying data, smartphones add an additional layer of personal authentication, like passwords and biometric security.
 All of this additional security is layered on top of existing fraud filters and other security measures, like EMV, that help protect all electronic payment transactions.

-Worldpay is a leader in helping businesses implement near field communication technology to safely and conveniently accept contactless payments.to learn more about how we can help protect your business with secure transactions that minimize fraud and reduce risk.
+Worldpay is a leader in helping businesses implement near field communication technology to safely and conveniently accept contactless payments.
+Connect with one of our payment experts to learn more about how we can help protect your business with secure transactions that minimize fraud and reduce risk.